 The opposition parties aligned forces in numerous cities to throw more weight into the ring against the AK party’s people alliance — a strategy that partly came to fruition.
 In general, while not really a quantitative loss in votes, ceding the three biggest cities will not be an easy to digest blemish for the ruling party.
 Yet, any calls for early elections are exaggerated and off the table.

 What should be on the table though is a broader discussion within the leading party and with other conservative entities in the country.
 Furthermore, as promised by the president himself, “strong economic reforms” are of paramount importance and therefore represent one of the principal items on the government’s agenda.

 The currency issue, inflation, and suboptimal employment constitute the fundamental economic challenges ahead.
 Exacerbating the situation, the last two quarters hint at a recession to unfold in a country that has seen growth and development for more than a decade and even remained relatively unaffected by the world financial crisis in 2008.

-Increasing interest rates as a measure to curb inflation have partly been effective, however, drained liquidity and severed bank loan access.
+As a measure to curb inflation, increasing interest rates have partly been effective, however also drained liquidity and severed bank loan access.
 This, in turn, has translated into a slump of business and overall confidence.

 Nevertheless, with attention now shifting from the noisy domestic campaigning to the core agenda of boosting the economy, home and foreign companies alike will be well-advised to seize the opportunity and engage in a promising market at relatively reasonable prices.

-Needless to state that the country stands at a crossroad where it has to develop a clear path to the next decade of development and growth.
+Needless to state, the country stands at a crossroad where it has to develop a clear path to the next decade of development and growth.
 Steering Turkey through rough waters will hence require resoluteness behind the wheel.